ubuntu-mate/mate-dock-applet/README.md

 For Arch users there's a [package](http://aur.archlinux.org/packages/mate-applet-dock-git) available in the AUR.

+### Gentoo based distributions

+An ebuild is available via the [mate-de-gentoo](https://github.com/oz123/mate-de-gentoo)

 ### Other distributions

 Users of other distros will need to install from source, so first install the required dependencies: